 The hotel’s building dates back to the 13th century, which is reflected in some of the original features.
 Thick stone walls, heavy wooden beams and antique tapestries give you a taste of the medieval.
 It blends in nicely with the soft, modern furnishings, bright décor and a sprawling corner sofa.
 Today, it’s one of Tallinn’s best luxury hotels, and was the first hotel in Estonia to be awarded 5 stars.

 Schlössle Hotel has also welcomed high-profile guests through its doors, including Prince Charles and US rockstar Lenny Kravitz.

 A luxury hotel in Tallinn – the welcoming lobby at Schlössle

 “The cobbled streets complement the period buildings and former merchants houses, and the colors intensify in the Tallinn sun.”

-Where to find the best luxury hotels in Tallinn
+Map of where to find the best luxury hotels in Tallinn

 Schlössle Hotel rooms and suites – Tallinn hotels

 There are 23 rooms and suites in Schlössle Hotel, each room differing in design.
 The number of rooms not only underlines its boutique status, but also gives you an idea of the hotel’s size.
 Choose from the Deluxe Double/Twin and the Deluxe Garden Queen, or one of the Junior, One-bedroom or Presidential suites.
 When you book a stay in any of the suites, you also receive a complimentary transfer to the airport (one-way).

 The Junior Suite’s an ideal choice for a romantic couples getaway.
 It’s big enough for 2, with a king-size bed, plenty of natural light, and zero outside noise.
 The bathroom’s fitted with everything you need for a comfortable stay, plus plenty of luxury bath products too.